csc-training/summerschool/hpc-ai/docs/02-parallel-ai.md

 # Summary
-- Model fits onto a single GPU -> DDP or ZeRO
+- Model fits onto a single GPU &rarr; DDP or ZeRO
 - Model doesn’t fit onto a single GPU
-  - Fast intra-node/GPU connection -> PP, ZeRO, TP
+  - Fast intra-node/GPU connection &rarr; PP, ZeRO, TP
-  - Without intra-node/GPU connection -> PP
+  - Without intra-node/GPU connection &rarr; PP
-- Largest Layer not fitting into a single GPU -> TP
+- Largest Layer not fitting into a single GPU &rarr; TP
 - Multi-Node / Multi-GPU:
   - ZeRO - as it requires close to no modifications to the model
   - PP+TP+DDP: less communications, but requires massive changes to the model